Parisson/TimeSide/docs/source/server_api/index.rst

 In order to build frontends on top of this web API, a `Software Development Kit (SDK) is available <https://github.com/Ircam-WAM/timeside-sdk-js>`_ for the Javascript and Typescript languages.
 It has been created from the  routes of the OpenAPI schema automatically exported from the backend thanks to the OpenAPI Generator.
 The SDK proposes  some examples for clients to reach the server and request some processing.

-As an example, an augmented HTML5 player is presented in the "User Interfaces" section.
+As an example, an augmented HTML5 player is presented in the :ref:`User Interfaces` section.